-What’s good about Start 24 is that it has gears, but they’re not complicated to use.
-The internally geared rear hub provides three gears that are changed with a simple gear shifter — much simpler than operating a traditional 7 or 8-speed drivetrain.
+The Start 24 has gears, but they are easy to use.
+The internally geared rear hub provides three gears.
+That is easier than operating a traditional 7 or 8-speed drivetrain.

 Priority Start 24 is an excellent choice for kids who love cruising around the neighborhood with their friends, riding around the park, or riding to school and back.

 Parents will also be happy with the adjustable angle stem that allows the bike to grow with the child.
 Therefore, you’ll be able to postpone another bike purchase.

 All Priority bicycles, no matter the price or the type, come with a carbon drive belt instead of a traditional chain.
 Carbon belts require no lubrication and no cleaning and can last for thousands of miles — longer than a standard chain.

 Therefore, carbon drive belts are considered to be the ultimate solution for maintenance-free bicycles.
 They’re also completely rust-free and offer excellent power transfer from your legs to the drivetrain.

 All geared Priority bicycles are fitted with Pinion, Enviolo, or Shimano fully-sealed internal gearboxes.
 Pinion and Enviolo are found on more expensive models and offer a gear ratio between 300% and 600%.

 Moreover, Enviolo uses stepless technology, which makes changing “gears” as easy as changing the volume on a radio.